 Self-publishing gives that option for the author to maintain sales figures and replenish the stock in case their copies are sold out.
 But again, vanity publishing houses do not even bother to restock a book sometimes, citing bad sales figures and poor reception.
 The author may have to end up buying back their own copies.

-The Wants and Needs.
+10. The Wants and Needs

 The vanity publishing models work because of the author’s desperation, probably after repeated rejections, and simply because traditional publishing houses reject a majority of submissions.
-Initially, they seem to be offering wonderful alternatives that make the entire publishing journey seem much easier, but in the fine print, the author will end up shelling a lot of money with no returns and a damage reputation with vanity publishing houses, making the whole thing a really bad publishing experience.
+Initially, they seem to be offering wonderful alternatives that make the entire publishing journey seem much easier, but in the fine print, the author will end up shelling a lot of money with no returns and a damaged reputation with vanity publishing houses, making the whole thing a really bad publishing experience.